 In an effort to ensure that MAC provides an effective learning environment and maintains a high level of academic integrity, limitations are placed on specific types of electronic devices inside MAC classrooms.
 It is also understood that some instructors may require usage of these same devices.
 Students shall find information about allowed electronic devices in the instructors' course syllabi.

 The following devices should not be in view or used inside the classroom without instructor approval:

-- · Cell phones;
+- Cell phones;

-- · Tablets:
+- · Tablets;

-- Laptop computers;
+- · Laptop computers;

-- Mp3 players and other audio devices;

-- PDAs:

-- Personal gaming systems;

-- · Cameras:

-- · Camcorders;

-- · Audio recording devices;

 - Any other electronic device deemed unnecessary by the instructor.

 Penalties for any infraction may include: